In Part 1 of this step-by-step tutorial, we explained how to use WordPress widgets and in Part 2, you learned how to configure text widgets.

 - Sort by: Sort how your pages display: by title (i.e. alphabetically), by page order, or page ID.
 (2)

-- Exclude: Hide selected pages on your sidebar (3) …
+- Exclude: Use this setting to hide pages on your sidebar navigation section (3) …

 (Pages Widget settings)

 By default, pages are displayed by title in alphabetical order.
-If you want to display pages using one of the other options, then select a different method in the Sort by: drop-down menu …
+If you want to display pages using another option, then choose a different method in the Sort by: drop-down menu …

-To exclude pages from showing on the widget, type or paste in the Page Ids for the pages you would like excluded separated by commas into the Exclude field …
+To exclude pages from showing to your visitors, type or paste in their Page Ids separated by commas into the Exclude field …

-Links to the site’s pages will now appear on the sidebar navigation area …
+Links to your main pages will now show on the sidebar …

-Tip: You can add multiple Pages widgets to your sidebar.
-This is helpful if you would like to display different page groups on your sidebar navigation menu (e.g. “Products”, “Legal Pages” etc.)
+Tip: You can add multiple Pages widgets to your sidebar navigation menu.
+This is handy if you need to display separate page groups on the sidebar area (e.g. “Products”, “Legal Pages” etc.)

-Before adding the Links widget to the sidebar, you should first configure your Links section inside your WP dashboard …
+Before adding the Links widget to your sidebar, you should first configure the Links section inside the WP dashboard …

 (Links Widget)